stride3d/stride-docs/en/manual/get-started/create-a-project.md

     dotnet new list --tag stride
     ```

-3. Create the project.
+3. Display a list of additional parameters for the template or sample:

     ```bash
-    dotnet new stride-game -n NameOfGame
+    dotnet new TemplateNameHere --help
     ```

+4. Create the project.

+    ```bash
+    dotnet new TemplateNameHere -n ProjectNameHere
+    ```

+5. Open **Game Studio** manually.

+## Command line template parameters

 All Stride templates can take additional parameters to change how they are created.
 Here's a list of the most commonly used ones: